 One of the great things about creating an interview from research and information is the actions students need to build them – dramatize, order, arrange, prioritize, combine, and plan.
 These words can be found in the higher-order area of Bloom's taxonomy.

 Most importantly, developing an interview from research and information requires students to determine the questions that should be asked.
 As Sara Armstrong explains, "Effective inquiry skills are essential for success in our rapidly changing world."
 In a world of near-constant testing, so often classrooms are focused on getting the answer correct.
 Paying attention to questions helps us think critically about information as well as prioritize.

 Wouldn't it be more fun to learn about Paul Revere's famous ride from his horse? or listen to Chief Pontiac himself?
 Asking students to share their historical learning through an interview with a person living at the time is not only an engaging performance task but is a great way to keep students from copying and pasting boring facts from their note-taking.

 Another example comes from 4th graders at Ellis Elementary School in Manasses, Virginia.
 To summarize their learning about Colonial Virginia, students interviewed a Colonial Virginian.
 Based on their notes from their studies, students worked to develop the questions for their interviews.
 They used a green screen to combine themselves, clip art, and site photos into a more authentic product.

-After completing a unit on owls during a larger unit about endangered species, third-grade students at Krieger Schecter Day School in Baltimore, Maryland were challenged to interview an owl.
+After completing a unit on owls during a larger unit about endangered species, third-grade students at Krieger Schechter Day School in Baltimore, Maryland, were challenged to interview an owl.
 They worked in teams to research an owl, write questions, develop a script, illustrate their interview, record it, and create an interview movie.

 Interviews with Book Characters